Masortim: Distinguishing qualities

-Masortim are not a denomination of Judaism but rather a sociological group and their attitude towards the religious observance has much do with one's personal preferences and tendencies, and in the context of their desire to see themselves as part of the comprehensive Jewish religious system, without being obligated to full observance of the 613 commandments).
-Every Masorti has his/her own level of observance, which depends only on one's own free will and one's personal selection of what is perceived by him/her as a relevant religious commandment, tradition or custom of Orthodox Judaism.
+Masortim are not a denomination of Judaism but rather a sociological group, and their attitude towards the religious observance has much to do with one's personal preferences and tendencies, and in the context of their desire to see themselves as part of the comprehensive Jewish religious system, without being obligated to full observance of the 613 commandments.
+Every Masorti has their own level of observance, which depends only on one's own free will and one's personal selection of what is perceived by them as a relevant religious commandment, tradition or custom of Orthodox Judaism.

-Nevertheless, one may ascribe to the majority of them, a notable distinguishing quality – the preservation of the basic Jewish traditional minhagim, that are accounted as the most recognizable elements of Orthodox Judaism:
+Nevertheless, one may ascribe to the majority of them a notable distinguishing quality – the preservation of the basic Jewish traditional minhagim, that are accounted as the most recognizable elements of Orthodox Judaism: